GLASS20/GLASS20/README.md

 - 🔭 I'm currently working on how to finish homework quickly
 - 🌱 I'm currently learning Serverless and Golang
-- ⚡ I'm interested in Anime Comic and Game!
-[Steam](https://steamcommunity.com/id/C1all0/)
+- ⚡ I'm interested in Anime Comic and [Game](https://steamcommunity.com/id/C1all0/)!
 - 😄 I like eating oranges, learning Chinese English and Japanese
 - 🤔 I'm not 八"力! ⑨